 Where may I purchase Wright Table Company furniture?

 We encourage you to look online for antique dealers, fine furniture showrooms and of course, ask a professional interior designer.
 We have ceased production and no longer sell our furniture.

 Do you import your furniture?

-With the exception of one chair and one stool, our furniture is made from start to finish in Burke County, North Carolina by the employees of Wright Table Company.
-We import one stool and one chair from Honduras and one chair from Pennsylvania.
+With the exception of one chair and one stool, our furniture was made from start to finish in Burke County, North Carolina by the employees of Wright Table Company.
+We imported one stool and one chair from Honduras and one chair from Pennsylvania.

 How do I clean my furniture?

-(1 teaspoon Dawn to 1 gallon water).
-Please DO NOT USE: Windex, Formula 409, Simple Green, Clorox Cleanup or other kitchen and bath cleaners, they WILL damage the finish.
+DO NOT USE: Windex, Formula 409, Simple Green, Clorox Cleanup or other kitchen and bath cleaners, they will DAMAGE the finish.